Michael Francklin: Early life and immigration

 Born in Poole, England, Francklin immigrated to Halifax, Nova Scotia in 1752.
 He worked as a trader and merchant, initially in association with Joshua Maugher.

 Capture

 During Father Le Loutre's War, Michael Francklin was captured by a Mi'kmaw raiding party in 1754 and held captive for three months in which he learned the Mi'kmaw language and developed an appreciation for native culture.

 Political career

 Francklin represented Lunenburg County from 1759 to 1760 and Halifax County from 1761 to 1762 in the Nova Scotia House of Assembly.

-On February 7, 1762, Francklin married Susannah Boutineau.
-In May of that year, he was named to the Nova Scotia Council.
+In May of 1762, he was named to the Nova Scotia Council.

 In the early 1770s, he was responsible for bringing about the Yorkshire Emigration.
 He also played an important role in assisting the return of Acadians after the Expulsion of the Acadians by guaranteeing Catholic worship, land grants and a promise that there would be no second expulsion.

 He established the Shubenacadie reserve in 1779.

+Family

+On February 7, 1762, Francklin married Susannah Boutineau (b.
+1740).
+Susannah died at Windsor, Nova Scotia, April 19, 1816 in her 76th year and is buried at the Old Parish Burying Grounds.
+She was the daughter of Joseph and Susannah (Faneuil) Boutineau, and granddaughter of Benjamin Faneuil.

+Susannah and Michael had the following children: